 Counselling is now one of a range of services provided by the Student Wellbeing Team.
 Student Wellbeing provides various types of support, and you can find out more about the services we offer and about how to register for support.

 In the Student Wellbeing Team we provide short-term counselling at both Headingley Campus and City Campus, and during any one academic year you can access a block of 4 sessions of counselling.
-Your sessions will be at the same time each week over four consecutive weeks.
-Our counsellors are accredited members of BACP, and adhere to BACP’s Ethical Framework and the professional conduct procedure within it.
+We aim for your sessions to take place at the same time each week over four consecutive weeks.
+Our counsellors are registered members of BACP and are either accredited or working towards accreditation.
+They adhere to the BACP's Ethical Framework and the professional conduct procedure within it.

-Counselling offers you a safe, confidential time and place to talk about your life and anything that may be confusing, painful or uncomfortable.
+Counselling offers you a safe, confidential time and place to talk about any issue in your life.
 For information about confidentiality please see the Student Wellbeing Team Service Agreement.

 At the end of your four sessions of counselling we ask you to complete an anonymous feedback form to help us monitor and improve our services.
-You might be interested to see the results of our Feedback Survey for 2014-15.
+You might be interested to see our 2017/18 overview of the counselling service.

 - counselling offers you a safe, confidential time and place to talk about your life, your thoughts and your feelings, and anything that may be confusing, painful or worrying